sgall17a/AS5600/README.md

 I have rewritten the AS5600p.py.
 This is a work in progress because I am learning (slowly) to use Github!
 Register attributes should work the same.
 The internal mechanism has changes.

 The scan() utility has been dropped.
+Just call scan on the I2C object

+The method magnet_status has been dropped.
+Just use the magnet status attributes.

-Just call scan on the I2C object Burn angle and burn setting have changed a bit.
+Burn angle and burn setting have changed a bit.
+I did not want to put these as normal attributes to limit the likelihood of being used inadvertently.

-NOTE-I have never actually used these because I dont want to brick my device for programming.
+NOTE-I have never actually used BURN  because I dont want to brick my device for programming.

-Notes on internal changes.
+## Notes on internal changes.
 Descriptor classes are supported by Micropython.
 I think these are more neater and more conventional.
 I whas just learing about descriptors when I wrote the first version.

+I dropped the namedtuple.
+I think does not actually provide any benefit in conciseness or readability.

+I dropped register cacheing.
+This was done mainly to limit bitfield extraction from CONF but considering this will only a few times
+(at most) it is not the worth the effort or complication.

+### Testing.
+I have run a few tests.
+These consist of testing reading and writing attributes  with a range of values which seems to work.
+Interestingly writing to a register seems to persist through a power cycle (as it should).
+Reading values by moving a magnet around and reading from angle and rawangle gives plausible values but I have not made a rig to test the accuracy of results.
+Angle results are reasonable.
+Rawangle seems too unstable at least in this setup to be useable.

+### Checking against datasheet.
+This is a moderately complex device with both magnetics and electronics.
+This library is not sufficient for use of the device and the datasheet should be kept for reference.

+The name of the attrtiutes are capitalised versions of the register names in the data sheet.

+I have added a field to the data descitor classes (R or W) to indicate read and write registers.

+There is a chart in the datasheet showing the registers and their bitfields.
+My library is derived from this chart.
+The smaller bit address and the larger bit address for each bitfield is passed to the descriptor.
+The descriptor either reads the bitfields or sets the bitfields and writes the whole adjusted register back to the device.